parth-20-07/parth-20-07.github.io/docs/index.md

 	- Developed C++/ROS based Robust and Self Correcting tightly coupled LIDAR, Vision and IMU Based Algorithm for Autonomous Simultaneous Localization and Mapping (SLAM) for x86 Architecture with improved algorithm performance by CPU Load Balancing using Parallel Processing on Frame Data, reducing processing time by 23%
 - **Computational Scientist**, *Worcester Polytechnic Institute*
 	- Developed a mobile platform framework for generating 3D Visualization Models for University Labs to construct a platform meant for Virtual tours which enabled immersive virtual tours for prospective students and individuals facing travel challenges, significantly enhancing accessibility and engagement.
-	- Focused on developing a framework for Camera, IMU and LIDAR-based sensor fusion for localization to implement NeRF (Neural Radiance Fields) based environment reconstruction and designing a Human-Robot Interaction platform to enhance user experience and interaction capabilities.
+	- Focused on developing a framework for Camera, IMU and LIDAR-based sensor fusion for localization to implement NERF (Neural Radiance Fields) based environment reconstruction and designing a Human-Robot Interaction platform to enhance user experience and interaction capabilities.
 - **Augmented Reality Developer**, *Worcester Polytechnic Institute*
 	- I was privileged to be part of an exciting Augmented Reality (AR) project that has the potential to reshape how technicians work.
 Our focus was to empower technicians with hands-free data visualization.
 	- **Hands-Free Data Visualization**: I led the development of an AR application that allowed technicians to visualize critical data, graphs, and readings from tools like multimeter without taking their hands off their tasks.